juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 In JuiceFS, a Volume is a file system.
 With JuiceFS CSI Driver, Volume credentials are stored inside a Kubernetes Secret, note that for JuiceFS Community Edition and JuiceFS Cloud Service, meaning of volume credentials are different:

-* For Community Edition, volume credentials include META-URL, object storage keys, and other options supported by the [`juicefs format`](https://juicefs.com/docs/community/command_reference#format) command.
+* For Community Edition, volume credentials include metadata engine URL, object storage keys, and other options supported by the [`juicefs format`](https://juicefs.com/docs/community/command_reference#format) command.
 * For Cloud Service, volume credentials include Token, object storage keys, and other options supported by the [`juicefs auth`](https://juicefs.com/docs/cloud/reference/commands_reference/#auth) command.

 :::note